-Four Historic Environment Records (HERs) and seven Canmore National Records (CNRs) lie within 300m of the scheme extents.
-The nearest of these is a HER record of a listed bridge.
-There is no connectivity between the scheme and remaining cultural heritage features (PastMap).
+Of lesser cultural heritage value, eighteen Historic Environment Records (HERs) and twelve Canmore National Records (CNRs) lie within 300 m of the scheme extents.
+Numerous HERs pertain to the trunk road within the scheme extents.
+All works are restricted to the trunk road, with only 'like-for-like' replacement of road surface being undertaken, therefore the works do not include any alterations that would affect the historic and architectural character of this feature.
+There is no connectivity between the scheme and any remaining features.

 There are no World Heritage Sites, Garden and Designed Landscapes, Conservation Areas or Inventory Battlefields identified within 300m of the scheme (PastMap).